GiusTex/EdgeGPT/README.md

 pip install -r EdgeGPT/requirements.txt
 ```

-4. Install [Cookie Editor](https://microsoftedge.microsoft.com/addons/detail/cookie-editor/ajfboaconbpkglpfanbmlfgojgndmhmc) for Microsoft Edge.
+4. ~Install [Cookie Editor](https://microsoftedge.microsoft.com/addons/detail/cookie-editor/ajfboaconbpkglpfanbmlfgojgndmhmc) for Microsoft Edge.~
 <img src="https://user-images.githubusercontent.com/112352961/235325561-9c85c199-8e50-484f-ac64-a25928de7281.png" width="1101" height="494" />

-5. Go to [bing.com](https://www.bing.com/), login to your microsoft account and copy the cookies in a file.
+5. ~Go to [bing.com](https://www.bing.com/), login to your microsoft account and copy the cookies in a file.~
-     If you can't find the extension on Microsoft Edge, follow these steps:
+     ~If you can't find the extension on Microsoft Edge, follow these steps:~

      <img src="https://user-images.githubusercontent.com/112352961/235325568-61ad404c-d8d7-46f5-833d-7aee2b3c9d44.png" width="451" height="478" />

-      1- Click the puzzle icon;
+      ~1- Click the puzzle icon;~

-      2- Click the cookie icon;
+      ~2- Click the cookie icon;~

-      3- Click the fifth option on top, to copy them.
+      ~3- Click the fifth option on top, to copy them.~

-   Now that you have copied them, go inside text-generation-webui\extensions\EdgeGPT and paste the cookies settings in cookies.txt, then rename it to cookies.json and    press enter.
+   ~Now that you have copied them, go inside text-generation-webui\extensions\EdgeGPT and paste the cookies settings in cookies.txt, then rename it to cookies.json and press enter.~

- > 5.1 How to update main EdgeGPT (the one used by this extension)
+6. How to update EdgeGPT (cookies no longer required)

+   a) Make a new clean install.
+I don't know the exact old file to delete, so I removed the majority of them: go to `TextGenerationWebui\installer_files\env\Lib\site-packages` and delete `EdgeGPT-
+      your.version.number.dist-info`, then scroll down and delete `EdgeGPT.py`.
+      Now just in case go to `TextGenerationWebui\text-generation-webui\extensions\EdgeGPT` and delete the `__pycache__` folder.

+   b) Install again EdgeGPT: open cmd_windows.bat and type `pip install EdgeGPT` or `pip install EdgeGPT==0.6.1` or `pip install EdgeGPT==your.desired.version`.

-   If you have an old version, or you want to update the main script, open cmd_windows.bat, and run `pip install EdgeGPT`.
-To see current version, type `conda list EdgeGPT`.
+      If you want you can check the installed version: `conda list EdgeGPT`.

-6. Run the server with `--chat` and the `EdgeGPT` extension.
+7. Run the server with `--chat` and the `EdgeGPT` extension.
 If all goes well, you should see it reporting "ok"
 ```bash
 python server.py --chat --extensions EdgeGPT
 ```